 If you don’t have cloud hosting, this is the easiest way to send files, especially if you’re only occasionally sending large files to a videographer, graphic designer, or audio engineer.

 Between these five tools, you can use nonprofit software selection criteria to choose the cloud hosting option that suits your nonprofit’s needs.

-Working with your team can be a breeze if you have the right tools to collaborate - even when you’re across the world from each other!
+Working with your team can be a breeze thanks to online nonprofit software, even when you’re across the world from each other!
 Learn more about free cloud storage for nonprofits and how they can help grow your organization to new heights.